The Environmental Benefits of Gardening

-Not only do they work above ground, their roots take up a majority of what they come in contact with.
+Not only do they work above ground, but their roots also take up a majority of what they come in contact with.
 That means that contaminants in the soil are also scrubbed by the photosynthesis process.

 Lastly, Teach Your Children Well

 This might be where you make your biggest positive impact on the environment through gardening.
-Teach your children, grand kids, students or any other young ones that are in your orbit.
+Teach your children, grandkids, students, or any other young ones that are in your orbit.
 Volunteer at a local school to demonstrate how to garden.

 If you have ever been in any kind of situation where a few did the work of many, you understand what a hard slog that can be.
 If each person did their fair share, it makes a profound difference.